nithyaramakrishnan/data-shield/backup-restore.md

 1. Create a [service ID](/docs/services/cloud-object-storage?topic=cloud-object-storage-service-credentials#service-credentials) by using the instructions in the {{site.data.keyword.cos_short}} documentation.

 2. Create HMAC credentials.
-The credentials and ID allow the backup job to authenticate to {{site.data.keyword.cos_short}.
+The credentials and ID allow the backup job to authenticate to {{site.data.keyword.cos_short}}.
 For more information about credentials, see [Using HMAC credentials](/docs/services/cloud-object-storage?topic=cloud-object-storage-hmac#hmac).

 3. Create a Kubernetes secret with the credentials to authenticate to {{site.data.keyword.cos_short}}.